Monday, September 28, 2020

 Monday, September 21, 2020

-Here are some pictures of her:
+Here are some pictures of one of the two active, growing larva: